jimmyununu/InventoryManagementApplication/src/README.md

 - **Line 11**: added a block of code to show our specific error that was created in task G when inv is < min or > max
 ### Please note
 - **Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.**
 - None of our products updates our inventory for specific parts.
 Therefor we do not need to implement this.
+See also Part F. " It should not affect the inventory of any of the associated parts."
-However if we did it would look something like this :
+- However if we did implement this it would look something like this :
 ```java
 public boolean buyProduct(Long productId) {
     int intId = productId.intValue();